-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 Minimum Set of Parameters: As per 4.1.1, item #1. • RTS Art.
-36(4) 22 PISP Required 2 PSU payment Account Selection: As per 4.1.1, item #2. • n/a 24 PISP Required 3 PSU Consent to PISP PISPs must request for the PSUs' consent to the payment initiation in a clear and specific manner.
+CEC G Checklist Requirements CEG Checklist Reference 1 Minimum Set of Parameters: As per 4.1.1, item #1.
+22 2 PSU payment Account Selection: As per 4.1.1, item #2.
+24 3 PSU Consent to PISP PISPs must request for the PSUs' consent to the payment initiation in a clear and specific manner.
 PISPs must display the following information in the consent screen: Payment Amount and Currency (GBP for UK implementations).
 Payee Account Name.
 Payment Reference, if it has been entered by PSUs or prepopulated by PISPs in item #1.
 Selected ASPSP (based on item #2 options).
 For Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN): If this has been provided by PSUs in item #1, then PISPs must also display this in the consent screen to allow PSUs to check and verify correctness.
 If this has been pre-populated by PISPs (e.g. in a eCommerce payment scenario) PISPs could choose whether to display this information or not.
-PSRs Reg.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 PISP Required 6 ASPSPs must apply SCA including dynamic linking, unless an exemption applies.
+8 6 ASPSPs must apply SCA including dynamic linking, unless an exemption applies.
 The ASPSP authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP channel.
-RTS Art.
-32(3) EBA Final Guideline 5.1(b) and 5.2(c) Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 19 1 ASPSP Required 9 Additional Parameters ASPSPs must allow PSUs to select the payment account to complete the payment order for execution.
-CMA Order 10.2 FCA Approach Document 17.145 23 ASPSP Required 13 PISP Confirmation: As per 4.1.1, item #10 PSRs Reg.
-69(2)(b) RTS Art.
-36(1)(b) FCA Approach Document 17.28-17.30 PSRs Reg.
-44(1) 25 26 ASPSP PISP Required Required 14 Further Payment Status Update: As per 4.1.1, item#12 • n/a 27 PISP Recommended
+19 1 9 Additional Parameters ASPSPs must allow PSUs to select the payment account to complete the payment order for execution.
+ASPSPs must ensure that they comply with their obligations relating to the FCA's High Cost Credit Review: Overdrafts consultation paper and policy statement (CP18/42) 23 13 PISP Confirmation: As per 4.1.1, item #10 25 26 14 Further Payment Status Update: As per 4.1.1, item #12 27

-СХ Considerations 4 As per 4.1.1, item#4.
-5 As per 4.1.1, item#5.
+СХ Considerations 4 As per 4.1.1, item #4.
+5 As per 4.1.1, item #5.
 7 ASPSPs could also display a message to prompt PSUs to authenticate to continue with their payment instruction.
 8 Once the PSU has selected their account, ASPSPs should display the following information to the PSU: Payment Amount and Currency (GBP for UK implementations).
 Payee Account Name.
 Payment Reference, if it has been entered by PSUs or prepopulated by PISPs in item #1.
 The account selected by the PSU for payment.
-Payee Account Identification details (e.g. account number and sort code σ additionally roll number or full IBAN).
+Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN).
 10 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
 Example wording: "Press Proceed to make payment".
 11 ASPSPs must allow PSUs to review as a part of the authentication process the information described in items #7 & #8.
 The PSU can either proceed with the payment or cancel it, on the same screen with items #7 & #8, using options. with "equal prominence".
-12 As per 4.1.1, item#9.
+12 As per 4.1.1, item #9.

-User Journey Wireframes CEG Checklist Requirements CX Considerations ASPSP PISP PISP Enter ASPSP Payment Authentication Supplementary Payment Confirmation Account Information Information Summary Information/ & Payment Type & Confirm Payment Order Parameters & Proceed
+User Journey Wireframes CEG Checklist Requirements CX Considerations PISP ASPSP PISP Enter ASPSP Payment Authentication Supplementary Payment Confirmation Account Information Information Summary Information/ & Payment Type & Confirm Payment Order Parameters & Proceed